Uzbekistan’s stock market coming to life

 Indices and research

-He is also the founder of EquityResearch.uz which is the first attempt to gather research on publicly traded companies by local analysts and track performance – a basic tool for a would-be trader.
+He is also the founder of EquityResearch.uz, which is the first attempt to gather research on publicly traded companies by local analysts and track performance – a basic tool for a would-be trader.

 “We have done many things to help develop the market.
 We have bought illiquid shares and sold them again to improve liquidity – a de facto SPO,” Ochilov told bne IntelliNews in an interview from Tashkent.
 “We have created an index of all the liquid stocks.
 The problem is that 90% of the main index is illiquid.
 We made an index of just the liquid stocks and update it every day on site.
 It's also a research platform.
 In the US you can find many sites like that where you can get all the information and financials.
 For the TSE there is none of that.”